Managing Engineering Liability and Risk in Georgia

 Richard J. Storrs Attorney, The Storrs Law Firm

 Richard J. Storrs practices law and serves as an ADR professional in Atlanta, Georgia, at The Storrs Law Firm.
 He has practiced construction law and commercial litigation in Atlanta since 1984.
 Mr. Storrs is known for being a creative and experienced mediator, focusing on resolving construction and commercial disputes.
 He also serves as a respected arbitrator in construction and commercial matters.
 Mr. Storrs also continues to represent clients in construction law matters, commercial litigation, and real estate issues.
 He also assists with forming and structuring organizations, drafting agreements, and avoiding disputes before they arise.
-Mr. Storrs has taught design and construction law since 2006, and he is currently an adjunct professor at the University of Georgia School of Law and Georgia State University College of Law.
+Mr. Storrs has taught design and construction law since 2006 at Georgia Tech, and at the law schools at the University of Georgia and Georgia State University.
 He has appeared at numerous seminars and has written extensively about construction law issues.
 His publications include authoring chapters since 2012 on no damage for delay clauses and surety law in the annual Construction Law Update.
 Mr. Storrs received his undergraduate and law degrees from the University of Georgia, where he graduated with honors and served as a notes editor of the Georgia Law Review.

 Neil L. Wilcove